It is MAGICAL to hear your unborn baby’s heartbeat for the first time! 💞

 Again, without the proper training, it’s not a reliable method to read a baby’s heartbeat.
 You could be falsely reassured by finding your baby’s heartbeat, when in reality, you’re not likely to recognize a problem even if you do find the heartbeat.

-Unless you’re trained in sonography, how will you know how to detect a change in heart rate or rhythm that may indicate a potential issue?
+Unless you’re trained as a midwife or obstetrician, how will you know how to detect a change in heart rate or rhythm that may indicate a potential issue?

 💔 Risk #3 Delaying medical treatment